ifellows/salt/salt_website/src/content/docs/management/survey-questions.md

 ---
 title: Survey Questions
-description: Adding and editing survey questions — types, options, ordering, and the question edit modal.
+description: Adding and editing survey questions, types, options, ordering, and the question edit modal.
 ---

 Questions are the building blocks of a SALT survey.
 Each question has a type, display text, answer options (for choice questions), and optional logic fields.